The Impact of Spectroscopic Redshift Errors on Cosmological Measurements

 \subsection{Redshift uncertainty}

 Redshift uncertainty is an inevitable systematic error in spectroscopic redshift measurements.
 It arises because the spectral lines used to determine redshifts have specific widths rather than being ideal delta functions.
-These widths can result from a combination of physical effects (e.g., thermal motions, turbulence, gravitational broadening) and the instrumental resolution.
-Spectroscopic surveys report redshift uncertainty for different types of targets.
-For example, in eBOSS galaxy samples, the mean redshift uncertainty for LRG is $65.6\,\kmps$ \cite{ross_completed_2020}.
-For QSO, the typical uncertainty is around 300 $\kmps$ \cite{lyke_sloan_2020}.
-Repeat observations of ELG indicate that 50\% of redshift estimates have a precision better than $20\,\kmps$ \cite{raichoor_completed_2020}.
-In the recent DESI Data Release 1 (DR1), the redshift precision reaches $\sim10 \, \kmps$ for BGS and ELG, $\sim50\,\kmps$ for LRG, and $20$-$125\, \kmps$ for QSO in $0.8<z<1.8$ \cite{collaboration_data_2025}.
+These widths can result from a combination of physical (e.g., galaxy thermal motions, turbulence, gravitational broadening) and observational (e.g, instrumental resolution, observing condition) effects.
+The values of redshift uncertainty are reported for different types of targets within different redshift surveys.
+For example, in eBOSS galaxy samples, the redshift accuracies, characterized by the root mean square (RMS) of $dv_{ij}$, are about 65.6, 20 and 300$\,\kmps$ for LRG, ELG and QSO~\cite{ross_completed_2020, raichoor_completed_2020, lyke_sloan_2020}.
+From DESI Visual Inspection, the redshift precisions, defined as the median absolute deviation (MAD) values of $dv_{ij}$, reaches about 10, 10, 40 and 100$\,\kmps$ for BGS, ELG, LRG and QSO respectively~\cite{lan_desi_2023, alexander_desi_2023}.

 The effect of redshift uncertainty is equivalent to randomly smearing the peculiar velocity of an observed object along the line-of-sight.
-This smearing velocity is empirically quantified using redshift difference, $\dz$, from repeated observations, given by $\dvs =c \,\dz/(1+\bar{z})$.
-The $c$ is the speed of light and $\bar{z}$ is the preferred redshift measurement of the object, typically taken as the mean or the highest-confidence one from repeats.
+This smearing velocity, $\dvs$, defined as the same as $dv_{ij}$, is empirically quantified using redshift difference.
 The distribution of observed $\dvs$ can be statistically modeled.
-For galaxies, this distribution is typically Gaussian $\mathcal{N}(\mu ,\, \sigma_{\dv})$, with $\sigma_{\dv}$ characterizing the redshift uncertainty dispersion \cite{ross_completed_2020, yu_model_2022, yu_desi_2023}:
+For galaxies, this distribution is typically Gaussian $\mathcal{N}(\mu ,\, \sigmadv)$, with $\sigmadv$ characterizing the redshift uncertainty dispersion \cite{ross_completed_2020, yu_model_2022, yu_desi_2023}:

 For QSO, the distribution of $\dvs$ usually exhibits extended wide tails.
-In such case, a multiple-Gaussian model~\cite{lyke_sloan_2020, chaussidon_target_2023} or a Lorentzian distribution~\cite{yu_desi_2023}, provides a better fit to repeat measurements.
-In our work, we use the Lorentzian profile, $\mathcal{L}(\,p ,\, w_{\dv})$, to describe the QSO redshift uncertainty, which can be expressed as:
+In such case, a multiple-Gaussian model~\cite{lyke_sloan_2020, chaussidon_target_2023} or a Lorentzian distribution~\cite{yu_desi_2023} provide a better fit to repeat observations.
+In our work, we use the Lorentzian profile, $\mathcal{L}(\,p ,\, \wdv)$, to describe the QSO redshift uncertainty with extended tail: